Short URL: http://tnot.es/SE

 and free transport on underground, local buses and commuter trains.

-Departs every 30 minutes, increasing to every 18 minutes during the peak season.
+Hop-On Hop-Off departs every 30 minutes, increasing to every 18 minutes during the peak season.

-Sweden House, Stockholm's largest tourist agency and visitor center;
+Sweden House, Stockholm's largest tourist agency and visitor

 Fjaderholm and Djurgarden Boats, pier for boats to the closest islands in the archipelago,